frankframework/frank-manual/docs/source/introduction.rst

 your solution.

-The frank!framework provides an open low-code way of developing an enterprise application, or as we say a Frank.
+The frank!framework provides an open low-code way of developing an enterprise application.
+There are multiple ways to install and run the frank!framework, but the simplest way is to run it within a docker image.
+To set this up, please visit https://github.com/ibissource/docker4ibis/ and follow the instructions.

+An enterprise applications created with the frank!framework is called a Frank.
 Franks are written in XML.
 Please read :ref:`gettingStarted` to learn how to write them and to learn what services the frank!framework provides.